ucb-art/skywater130_bag3_sar_adc/README.md

 ./run_bag.sh BAG_framework/run_scripts/gen_cell.py skywater130_bag3_sar_adc/skywater130_bag3_sar_adc_data/specs_gen/sar_lay/your_yaml.yaml
 ```
 ## Caveats
-The layouts included in this repo have been verified with Calibre LVS tools.
-However, the schematics created out of the box from this generator will not simulate or be usable for LVS.
-To simulate or check LVS on any designs, all of the transistors in the schematics must be swapped from the `BAG_prim` transistors generated to the respective skywater `s8phires_10` model .

-This generator still contains a few non-waivable DRC errors out of the box.
+This generator still contains a few non-waivable DRC errors out of the box, depending on parameters used.
 These should be manually fixed.
+LVS, however, should be clean out of the box.

 ## Licensing